kadirahq/flow-router/README.md

 Carefully Designed Client Side Router for Meteor.

-Flow Router is a minimalistic router which only does routing and subscription handling.
+Flow Router is a minimalistic router which only handles routing and subscriptions.
 You can't have any kind of reactive code inside routes, but there is a reactive API to dynamically change your app based on the state of the router.

 ## TOC